How to Convert WAV to MP3 with FFmpeg in Windows and Linux

 How to Convert WAV to FLAC (Or Any Other Format)

-Ffmpeg is a great tool and can also be used to convert from any media file to any other.
-Most of the time this is automatic, so to convert from WAV to FLAC we simply need to supply the filenames.
+Ffmpeg is a great tool that can convert any media file to any other.
+This is usually automatic, so we need to supply the filenames to convert from WAV to FLAC.

 ffmpeg -i track01.wav track01.flac

-Using ffmpg to Change Bit Depth or Sample Rate
+Using FFmpeg to Change Bit Depth or Sample Rate

-The bit depth is a measure of how much data is in each sample, and using the photo analogy would be the number of colours or colour depth.
+Bit depth is a measure of how much data is in each sample, and using the photo analogy, it would be the number of colours or colour depth.
 A 16-bit audio file has 65,536 possible values for each sample, whilst an 8-bit audio file has only 256 possible values.
-As with photos, 256 colours is a limited colour palette and photos won't look too good.
-16-bit is better and 24-bit is regarded as "photo quality".
+As with photos, 256 colours is a limited colour palette, and photos won't look too good.
+16-bit is better, and 24-bit is regarded as "photo quality".

-Now you know what sample rate and bit rate are, we can change these values using ffmpeg.
-But please keep in mind that you cannot create data where none exists.
-If you have a 8khz, 8-bit audio file, you can convert it to 44.1khz 24-bit but you won't make it sound like a CD-quality recording.
+Now you know the sample and bit rates, we can change these values using FFmpeg.
+But please remember that you cannot create data where none exists.
+If you have an 8khz, 8-bit audio file, you can convert it to 44.1khz 24-bit, but you won't make it sound like a CD-quality recording.
 All you are doing is changing the way the original data is stored.
-If you go the other way and convert a 44.1khz audio to 8khz you will lose a lot of quality in the converted file because it does not have enough "space" to store all the data.
+If you go the other way and convert a 44.1khz audio to 8khz, you will lose a lot of quality in the converted file because it does not have enough "space" to store all the data.

 Changing the sample rate and bit depth is as easy as adding a few parameters to the command.